-There are a number of federally and institutionally supported loan programs available to you as a student at the University of Washington.
+There are a number of federal and institutional supported loan programs available to you as a student at the University of Washington.
 Eligibility for a student loan is determined by the Office of Student Financial Aid.

 Loan Program Terms